IdeasDump/IdeasDump/README.md

 ## Welcome to our Ideas!

-We are Matt and David; two university grads looking to change the world!
+We are Matt and Davis; two university grads looking to change the world!

 ### MathJax Testing